 Accessible by public transport (train to Cronulla, ferry to Bundeena, train back to Sydney via Otford), this gem of an overnight trek has sprawling rainforests, hidden waterfalls, rock pools and a beachside campsite for those looking to spread the 26km trek over two days.

 It’s becoming increasingly popular, for good reason!
-It’s one of the best overnight hikes in New South Wales, and it’s basically in Sydney!
+It’s one of the best overnight hikes in NSW, and it’s basically in Sydney!

 2. Blackheath to Acacia Flat